Click here to return to Dr. Curtis's home page.

 SYLLABUS

-Political Science 419 (Introduction to Public Administration, Fall 2007)
+Political Science 419 (Introduction to Public Administration, fall 2015)

 Description: This course is designed to introduce you to the basic principles and topics in Public Administration.
 Here, as in many, but not all, universities, PA is part of the political science department.
 Therefore, we will consider PA as a subdiscipline of political science.
 This is not a practically oriented course of study.
 Our purpose is not to explicitly prepare you to work in the public sector.
 Rather, our purpose is to learn about the bureaucracy as a way of understanding government and society.
 After taking this course, you should be better able to assimilate new information about government agencies and about the administrative problems that face the nation and its constituent governments.